domfarolino/blog/_posts/2016-7-01-Binary-Tree-Inductive-Proofs.md

   \end{align}
 $$

+<a name="perfect-binary-tree-proof-3"></a>
 ## Relationship between $H$ and $L$ of a perfect binary tree

 This is by far the simplest and most intuitive of the proofs we'll go over.
-From the other tables you've probably noticed the number of leaves double from height to height.
+From the other tables you've probably noticed that the leaf count doubles from height to height.
 Further, the mathematical relationship we can deduce between the height $H$ and number of leaves $L$ is
 $L = 2^H$.
 Let's prove it by induction.